freedompraise/stylematch.fashion/ARCHITECTURE.md

 ## Core Architectural Principles

-1. **Context-Based State Management**
+1. **Zustand-Based State Management**

-   - **Separation of Concerns**: Dedicated contexts for distinct domains: `AuthContext` for authentication, `VendorContext` for vendor profile data, and `VendorDataProvider` for business data (products, orders).
+   - **Separation of Concerns**: Dedicated stores for distinct domains: `AuthStore` for authentication, `VendorStore` for vendor profile and business data (products, orders), and `VendorDataService` for business operations.
+   - **Route-Based Loading**: Vendor data is loaded only when accessing vendor routes, preventing premature API calls and improving performance.
+   - **Intelligent Caching**: Route-specific caching with automatic invalidation ensures data freshness while minimizing API calls.
-   - **Clear Data Flow**: UI components consume data from contexts, which in turn communicate with a dedicated service layer for external API calls.
+   - **Clean Data Flow**: UI components consume data from stores, which communicate with a dedicated service layer for external API calls.
-   - **Centralized Logic**: Each context serves as a single source of truth for its domain, centralizing state management logic and reducing component complexity.

 2. **Type Safety**